emma-sax4/emmasax4.info/_blog_posts/adding-pagination-without-jekyll.md

 And it turns out, the answer was as easy as that!
 Now, I have proper CSS layouts, a lovely pagination bar that works and doesn't take long to load, and the file structure of my project was able to stay the same.
 The pagination bar isn't perfect, but it's better than anything I had before, and it's good enough for me—for right now anyway.

 Since the pagination part of this project is _finally_ done, I can officially say that I've now gotten everything out of Jekyll that I had hoped to, and then some.
 Not only did I implement a website with a "blog" that I'm proud of, but I learned a new framework and a new coding language.
 And most importantly, I reminded myself that one of the most important parts of being a coder is being willing to dive in, try something new, and not be afraid to fail.

+---

+EDIT: Since writing this blog post, I've moved my `master` branch to be called `gh-pages`, and I've updated this blog post accordingly.